chihoyoon/kimchi-house/README.md

 2. Purpose

-    (1) To help the store that are taking a serious blow to their operations due to the COVID.
+    (1) To help the store that is taking a serious blow to their operations due to the COVID-19.
-    This store is located in downtown, but a lot of office are closed and the floating population has declined due to the Corona crisis.
+    This store is located downtown, but a lot of offices are closed and the floating population has declined due to the Corona crisis.

     (2) To produce a store's website to maximize its promotional effect.

     (3) From a personal perspective,
-    It will help me to increase experience and learning about web production and operation through the project process.
+    It will help me to increase my experience and learning about web production and operation through the project process.

 3. Client's Needs